mobxjs/mobx-state-tree/docs/middleware.md

 #### abort

-use abort if you wan't kill the queue of middlewares and immediately return. the implementation of the targeted action won't be reached if you abort the queue.
+use `abort` if you want to kill the queue of middlewares and immediately return. the implementation of the targeted action won't be reached if you abort the queue.

 `abort(value: any) : void`